After your degree

 All John Molson School of Business students follow a core business curriculum coupled with a John Molson School of Business major, which may be combined with a minor in another discipline or any combination of elective courses that interest them.

-A Minor in Economics (12 credits) is available only to John Molson School of Business undergraduate students.
+A Minor in Economics (12 credits) is only available to John Molson School of Business students already in the program.
 This minor fulfils half of the 24 elective credits in your BComm and complements your major field of study.

 United States students: A U.S. Federal Student Aid-eligible version of this program is offered.
 This version meets all U.S. regulations (such as no co-operative education or e-courses) for eligible programs.